joostkremers/ebib/docs/ebib-manual.md

-If you would like to change Ebib’s standard key bindings, or if you would like to bind a command that is only available through the menu to a key, you can do so by adding the relevant key bindings to Emacs init file (`~.emacs.d/init.el` by default).
-The relevant key maps are `ebib-index-mode-map`, `ebib-entry-mode-map`, `ebib-strings-mode-map` for the index, entry, and strings buffer, and `ebib-multiline-mode-map`, which adds keys to finish writing multiline field values.
+If you would like to change Ebib’s standard key bindings, or if you would like to bind a command that is only available through the menu to a key, you can do so by adding the relevant key bindings to Emacs init file.
+The relevant key maps are `ebib-index-mode-map`, `ebib-entry-mode-map`, `ebib-strings-mode-map` for the index, entry, and strings buffer, and `ebib-multiline-mode-map`, which contains the key bindings in multiline edit buffers.

 In addition, `ebib-search-map` is a transient key map that is activated when `ebib-search` is called, and `ebib-filters-map`,